Bedford House, Strand

 Bedford House also called Russell House was the Elizabethan and Jacobean London home of the Russell family, Earls of Bedford, situated on the site of the present Southampton Street on the north side of the Strand.
 It was demolished in 1704 after the family had relocated to Bloomsbury.

 Origins

 The site was on or adjacent to the lodging or Inn of the Bishops of Carlisle on the south side of the Strand.
 John Russell, 1st Earl of Bedford acquired the land, Longacre, in May 1552 at the fall of Protector Somerset.
 The Russell family already had a house on the south side of the Strand, with land running down to the Thames near Ivybridge Street.
 This property passed to Bridget Hussey, the widow of Francis Russell, 2nd Earl of Bedford, and was sold.
-Bedford House was built in the years before 1590 for the young Edward Russell, 3rd Earl of Bedford, and wife, Lucy, Russell, Countess of Beford.
+Bedford House was built in the years before 1590 for the young Edward Russell, 3rd Earl of Bedford, and wife, Lucy, Russell, Countess of Bedford.
 Only small dwellings and stables are known to have existed on the site previously.